divergentti/palindrome_game/README.md

 - **Input Handling**: Uses a `QTextEdit` field for input, with a height of 40 pixels to save space.
 - **Highlighting**: Colors characters in real-time (green for matching pairs, red for mismatches, blue for the middle character in odd-length palindromes).
 - **Scoring**: Calculates a score based on length and a dummy "sense score" (semantic validity).
 Known palindromes receive a +5 bonus.
 - **Feedback**: Displays whether the input is a palindrome, suggests extensions, and shows similar palindromes from the dataset.
+LLM-based suggestions provide contextually relevant words to form valid palindromes.
 - **Visualization**: A Matplotlib histogram shows the length distribution of pre-generated palindromes, with a marker for the current input’s length.

 ## Generating Palindromes with `initializer.py`